Urban–rural profile

 Urban and rural populations are exposed to different types of environmental hazards

-Urban and rural environments can be quite different, so it makes sense that their environmental risks can also be quite different.
+Urban and rural environments can be quite different, so it makes sense that their environmental hazards can also be quite different.

 Urban areas have higher numbers of people, and people living closer together.
 The increased numbers of people can allow good environmental management, such as water treatment plants, wastewater treatment, and public transport.